Back to Use Cases

 The evaluation problem gets harder as technical complexity rises.

-Capital procurement RFQs often involve long technical questionnaires, engineering assumptions, commercial appendices, contracts, and price sheets that do not line up cleanly across vendors.
+Capital procurement RFQs often involve long technical questionnaires, engineering assumptions, appendices, contracts, and attachments that do not line up cleanly across vendors.

-Procurement teams need to assess fulfillment status, commercial deviations, and price comparability without losing the thread between source documents and the final decision.
+Procurement teams need to assess fulfillment status and deviations without losing the thread between source documents and the final decision.

 What The Workflow Needs

-The buyer-side workflow needs cited grading, not unsupported scoring.
+The evaluation process needs cited grading, not unsupported scoring.

 If the system cannot show why a response was graded, it will not survive real review.

-Teams need requirement-level grading with source citations, normalized pricing across uneven response formats, and a clear record of which deviations matter commercially or technically.
+Teams need requirement-level grading with source citations and a clear record of which deviations matter technically, contractually, or operationally.

 What Good Looks Like